gherlein/pi-blaster/README.md

 This can be useful for common anode LEDs or other devices that expect an active-low signal.

-To keep pi-blaster running in the foreground without running as a daemon use:
+To keep pi-blaster-mqtt running in the foreground without running as a daemon use:

     -D